 Universities favour students who have studied a modern foreign language and it can make it easier to study abroad where you will meet many international students.
 Later in your job, you could be chosen for working on an international project, work abroad, be a liaison for international customers or be picked to learn a new language invaluable to your firm.

-Mrs Fawke - delphinefawke@theswanageschool.co.uk
+WHO DO I SPEAK TO FOR MORE INFORMATION?
+Mrs Fawke: delphinefawke@theswanageschool.co.uk

-EXAM BOARD: Pearson Edexcel The website for this course: https://qualifications.pearson.com/en/ qualifications/edexcel-gcses/french-2016.html
+EXAM BOARD: Pearson Edexcel qualifications.pearson.com/en/qualifications/edexcel-gcses/ french-2016

 GEOGRAPHY